TURBINES CREATING ELECTRICITY

 POWERFUL FACTS

-The Aquatic Research Laboratory (ARL), operated by Lake Superior State University (LSSU), is located in the east end of the hydro plant.
-LSSU students are responsible for the day-to-day operations of the ARL and receive valuable hands-on experience in freshwater research and fish culture.
-With the support of Cloverland Electric Cooperative and the Michigan Department of Natural Resources and Environment, the ARL performs freshwater research and stocks fish in the St. Marys River.
-The ARL raises and releases approximately 25,000 Atlantic salmon into the St. Marys River each year.
-It has helped hundreds of LSSU graduates obtain jobs in fish and wildlife management, hatchery operations, ecology and other biological sciences.
-It plans to relocate to the west end of the hydroelectric plant and expand its research, education and hatchery operations.
-View a variety of fish species on the Fish Cam.
+The CFRE Fish Hatchery, operated by Lake Superior State University (LSSU), is located in the eastern wing of the hydro plant.
+LSSU students are responsible for the day-to-day operations and receive valuable hands-on experience in freshwater research and fish culture.
+With the support of Cloverland Electric Cooperative and the Michigan Department of Natural Resources and Environment, the CFRE Fish Hatchery performs freshwater research and stocks fish in the St. Marys River.
+It raises and releases approximately 25,000 Atlantic salmon into the St. Marys River each year and has helped hundreds of LSSU graduates obtain jobs in fish and wildlife management, hatchery operations, ecology and other biological sciences.

 Photo by jean wimmerlin on Unsplash